Manifold learning in Wasserstein space: Abstract

 \section{Abstract}

 This paper aims at building the theoretical foundations for manifold learning algorithms in the space of absolutely continuous probability measures $\probL(\Omega)$ with $\Omega$ a compact and convex subset of $\mathbb{R}^d$, metrized with the Wasserstein-2 distance $\W$.
 We begin by introducing a construction of submanifolds $\Lambda$ in $\probL(\Omega)$ equipped with metric $\W_\Lambda$, the geodesic restriction of $\W$ to $\Lambda$.
 In contrast to other constructions, these submanifolds are not necessarily flat, but still allow for local linearizations in a similar fashion to Riemannian submanifolds of $\mathbb{R}^d$.
 We then show how the latent manifold structure of $(\Lambda,\W_{\Lambda})$ can be learned from samples $\{\lambda_i\}_{i=1}^N$ of $\Lambda$ and pairwise extrinsic Wasserstein distances $\W$ on $\probL(\Omega)$ only.
 In particular, we show that the metric space $(\Lambda,\W_{\Lambda})$ can be asymptotically recovered in the sense of Gromov--Wasserstein from a graph with nodes $\{\lambda_i\}_{i=1}^N$ and edge weights $W(\lambda_i,\lambda_j)$.
 In addition, we demonstrate how the tangent space at a sample $\lambda$ can be asymptotically recovered via spectral analysis of a suitable ``covariance operator'' using optimal transport maps from $\lambda$ to sufficiently close and diverse samples $\{\lambda_i\}_{i=1}^N$.
-The paper closes with some explicit constructions of submanifolds $\Lambda$ and numerical examples on the recovery of tangent spaces through spectral analysis. \\ \\ \textbf{2020 Mathematics Subject Classification}: 49Q22, 41A65, 58B20, 53Z50 \\ \textbf{Keywords}: Optimal Transport, Manifold Learning, Wasserstein Spaces, Gromov--Wasserstein convergence, Tangent Space Recovery
+The paper closes with some explicit constructions of submanifolds $\Lambda$ and numerical examples on the recovery of tangent spaces through spectral analysis.